Audio File Version Control: Why You Need It & How It Works

 You accidentally overwrite files.
 Export a new version, forget to rename it, and you just overwrote the previous mix.
 Hope you didn’t need that one.

-Version control solves all of this.
+Version control fixes all of this.

 Unlike Git (which is built for code), audio version control is designed for large binary files and creative workflows.